 Quick and Safe: A short outpatient procedure with minimal discomfort.

-Repeatable: Can be repeated if needed, unlike some other laser treatments.
+Repeatable: Can be repeated if needed.

 What is the evidence?